ghi-electronics/Docs/hardware/components/spwf04sa.md

 ## Reset Factory Wi-Fi Settings
 After each update you must reset the Wi-Fi module to its factory settings:
-* Unplug the FEZ.
+* Unplug the board or SoM.

 * Connect a jumper wire from GPIO 0 of the Wi-Fi module to a 3.3 volt source.

 * Power up the board.

-* Remove the jumper wire and reset the board.
+* Remove the jumper wire and reset the device.